Bomb disposal: NATO

+Underwater specializations for all the above listed capabilities exist as well with additional dive training and certifications.

 Other (training, mining, fireworks)

 In addition to neutralizing munitions or bombs, conducting training and presenting evidence, EOD Technicians and Engineers also respond to other problems.

 EOD Technicians help dispose old or unstable explosives, such as ones used in quarrying, mining, or old/unstable fireworks and ammunition.
 They also assist specialist police units, raid and entry teams with boobytrap detection and avoidance, and they help in conducting post-blast investigations.

 The EOD technician's training and experience with bombs make them an integral part of any bombing investigation.
 Another part of an EOD technician's job involves supporting the government intelligence units.
 This involves searching all places that the high ranking government officers or other protected dignitaries travel, stay or visit.